-The Maori people are the indigenous people of Aotearoa (New Zealand).
-They first arrived here in waka hourua (voyaging canoes) from their ancestral homeland of Hawaiki, over 1000 years ago.
+Māori is the indigenous community and culture of Aotearoa (New Zealand).
+Māori first arrived in waka hourua (voyaging canoes) from their ancestral roots of Hawaiki, over 1000 years ago.

-Traditional Maori arts such as Whakairo (carving), Raranga (weaving), Kapa Haka (group performance), Whaikorero (oratory), and Ta Moko (tattooing) are still practiced throughout the country.
-In arts and crafts, Maori are true to their ancestors' ancient techniques but have also developed many new methods and art forms.
-Contemporary Maori culture includes art, film, poetry, theatre, and hip-hop.
+Traditional Māori arts such as Whakairo (carving), Raranga (weaving), Kapa Haka (group performance), Whaikorero (oratory), and Ta Moko (tattooing) are still practised throughout the country.
+Māori are true to their ancestors' ancient techniques in arts and crafts but have also developed many new methods and art forms.
+Contemporary Māori culture includes art, film, poetry, theatre, and hip-hop.

-Maori people make up about 17 percent of the New Zealand population and many of them are actively involved in keeping the culture and language alive.
-Maori language and culture have a big impact on all facets of New Zealand life.
+Māori people make up about 17 per cent of the New Zealand population, and many are actively involved in keeping the culture and language alive.
+As a result, Te Reo Māori and culture significantly impact all facets of New Zealand life.

-Visitors will immediately become aware of the language as the majority of place names are of Maori origin.
-At first, they seem very hard to pronounce but just give it a go and you'll be surprised how easy it really is.
+Visitors will immediately become aware of the language as most place names are of Māori origin.
+At first, they seem very hard to pronounce but give it a go, and you'll be surprised how easy it is.